gares/iris/ProofMode.md

 - `[]` : false elimination.
 - `%` : move the hypothesis to the pure Coq context (anonymously).
 - `->` and `<-` : rewrite using a pure Coq equality
-- `# ipat` : move the hypothesis to the persistent context.
+- `# ipat` : move the hypothesis into the intuitionistic context.
 - `> ipat` : eliminate a modality (if the goal permits).

 Apart from this, there are the following introduction patterns that can only